myplanetdigital-experimental/chef-hamachi/README.md

 ============

-While not required, the [network_addr](https://gist.github.com/1040543) Ohai plugin is highly recommended to help retrieve the ip address of the hamachi interface
+While not required, the [network_addr](https://gist.github.com/1040543) Ohai plugin is highly recommended to help retrieve the ip address of the hamachi interface.

+## Cookbooks:

+* `apt` recipe

 Attributes
 ==========